DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-23-helpful_rails_notes.markdown

 # This will be a helpful guide in the future when I want to create a new rails app.

-What is rails?
-A web and MVC framework and a ruby gem!
+**What is rails?** A web and MVC framework and a ruby gem!

-To start: gem install rails, rails new app-name, cd app-name, rake db:create, and rails s to start the server.
+**To start:** gem install rails, rails new app-name, cd app-name, rake db:create, and rails s to start the server.
 To use the console: rails c.

-A review of MVC architecture: Model, View, Controller.
+A review of **MVC architecture:** Model, View, Controller.

-Model files contain validations, database relationships, callbacks, and custom logic.
+*Model *files contain validations, database relationships, callbacks, and custom logic.
 It is a Ruby class that inherits from ActiveRecord::Base.

-Views directory contains the corresponding view for each page that the user will access.
+*Views* directory contains the corresponding view for each page that the user will access.

-The Controllers have methods to manage data flow, using CRUD features (index, new, create, show, edit, update, and destroy).
+The *Controllers* have methods to manage data flow, using CRUD features (index, new, create, show, edit, update, and destroy).
 They connect the models, views, and routes.

-HTTP routing reminder: URL entered into the browser which is the HTTP request, request sent to server, router interprets the request, sends the message to the controller mapped to the route, controller communicates with the view, server returns HTTP response with the view page in the browser.
+**HTTP routing** reminder: URL entered into the browser which is the HTTP request, request sent to server, router interprets the request, sends the message to the controller mapped to the route, controller communicates with the view, server returns HTTP response with the view page in the browser.

 The routes in my app: in config/routes.rb.
 RESTFUL CONVENTIONS:
 Includes: the HTTP verb (ex: get)
-The path: the path in the URL bar the route will be mapped to (ex: /signup') The controller action: tells the Rails routing system that this route should be passed through the static controllers action. (ex: 'users#new')
+*The path*: the path in the URL bar the route will be mapped to (ex: /signup') The controller action: tells the Rails routing system that this route should be passed through the static controllers action. (ex: 'users#new')

 root 'sessions#home'